Amatu3e/ToggleNetwork/README.md

 ### How to Use

-1. Download the `ToggleNetwork.exe` file from the Releases section.
+1. Download the `ToggleNetwork.exe` file from the [here!](https://github.com/Amatu3e/ToggleNetwork/blob/master/ToggleNetwork.exe).
 2. Run the EXE file to toggle your network drivers.

 ### License